UWPCE-PythonCert/PythonCertDevel/source/lesson_templates/course1_lesson01.rst

 ..
 And of course learning to program means understanding the fundamentals of the language itself.

 ..
-Moreover an experienced carpenter is going to be more pikcy about their tools than an amateur, insisting on the right tool at the right time.
+Moreover an experienced carpenter is going to be more picky about their tools than an amateur, insisting on the right tool at the right time.

 Learning objectives
 -------------------